 - send you information via email about products and services offered by Epocrates and our selected partners; by accepting the terms of this policy, you are opting in to receiving these emails from Epocrates (if you do not wish to receive these kinds of emails, you may choose to opt out by updating your profile.
 See " What access does Epocrates give you to your personal information? ");

 - send you invitations, by email or other means, to market research survey opportunities through the Epocrates Honors program; by accepting the terms of this policy, you are opting in to receiving these invitations from Epocrates (if you do not wish to receive these invitations, you may choose to opt out by updating your profile.
 See " What access does Epocrates give you to your personal information? ");

 - send you invitations, by email or other means, from other Epocrates members to connect and/or communicate through our Services; by accepting the terms of this policy, you are opting in to receiving these invitations (if you do not wish to receive these invitations, you may choose to opt out by updating your profile.
 See " What access does Epocrates give you to your personal information? ");

 - link or combine your information with other personal information we collect through our Services, including the Epocrates Honors program, or get from third parties, to help understand your needs and provide you with better service.

 Epocrates may store and process information in the United States and other countries.
-We will retain your information for as long as your account is active or as needed to provide you services.
+We will retain your information (including geo-location data) for as long as your account is active or as needed to provide you services.
 If you wish to cancel your account or request that we no longer use your information to provide you services contact us at email@example.com .
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.